dblock/code.dblock.org/_posts/2010/2010-09-30-jna-reading-windows-event-log-entries-in-java.markdown

 ![Windows-Event-Viewer-Icon-Large]({{ site.url }}/images/posts/2010/2010-09-30-jna-reading-windows-event-log-entries-in-java/windows-event-viewer-icon-large_4.jpg)

-I’ve recently had to deal with writing Windows event log entries in Java, part of the [Log4jna](https://github.com/dblock/log4jna) experiment.
+I've recently had to deal with writing Windows event log entries in Java, part of the [Log4jna](https://github.com/dblock/log4jna) experiment.
 Writing was easy, but I have a stretch goal in my mind for our application: I would like to leverage the Windows event log for all kinds of operational events.
 We could write a service that reads the event log for events that services within our enterprise services conglomerate and reports events that have not much in common except that they were fired by our software.

-Let’s read the Windows event log in Java with [JNA](https://github.com/twall/jna).
+Let's read the Windows event log in Java with [JNA](https://github.com/twall/jna).

 #### I Want Candy

-I certainly don’t want to deal with the actual event log in my code - I’d like to be able to write something like this.
+I certainly don't want to deal with the actual event log in my code - I'd like to be able to write something like this.

 {% highlight java %}
 EventLogIterator iter = new EventLogIterator("Application");